iampresh/iampresh/README.md

 - 👋 Hi, I’m @iampresh
-- 👀 I’m interested in javascript programming language
+- javascript / python
-- 🌱 I’m currently learning frontend web development
+- 🌱 backend developement
 - 💞️ I’m looking to collaborate on whatever i can contribute to
 - 📫 How to reach me twitter @thepreciious_